 In College owned houses and apartments, common areas such as kitchens, lounges, stairwells and bathrooms, are cleaned during winter break.
 All other spaces in houses are the responsibility of the occupants.
 Over the summer, a more extensive cleaning will take place in all areas of the houses and apartments.
 Any items left in the these areas at the beginning of the summer will be discard.

-The College assumes no responsibility for the condition of items left in storage and LLCs use storage at their own risk.
-As a guide, some items approved in the past were resource libraries, bee hives, musical instruments.
-Kitchen items such as pots, plates, silverware, and other kitchen cookware or appliances can be stored in totes or containers.
-Food items (both perishable and nonperishable), and personal items of any kind, can not be stored and will be discarded.
-Any items left in drawers or cabinets will not be discarded during the summer cleaning period.
+The College assumes no responsibility for the condition of items left by students, done so in violation of the above no summer storage policy.
+Kitchen items such as pots, plates, silverware, and other kitchen cookware or appliances can be stored in totes or containers so that all cabinets can be cleaned for the next year's residents.
+Food items (both perishable and nonperishable) and personal items of any kind will be discarded.